kaist-ina/BWA-MEME/README.md

 ---
 ## When to use BWA-MEME
 - Anyone who use BWA-MEM in CPU-only machine (BWA-MEME requires 38GB of memory for index at minimal mode)
-- Building high-throughput NGS alignment cluster with low Cost per Alignment throughput.
-CPU alignment can be cheaper than using hardware acceleration (GPU, FPGA)
+- Building high-throughput NGS alignment cluster with low cost/throughput.
+CPU-only alignment can be cheaper than using hardware acceleration (GPU, FPGA) in terms of total cost divided by alignment throughput.

 ## Performance of BWA-MEME